 One procedure is provided to enable the workaround for misplaced save and restore described earlier:

-sets an internal flag requiring PageNest
+sets an internal flag requiring PageNest's

 begin- and end-page handlers to observe the current